dmhacker/graphical-gdb/README.md

 sudo apt-get install gg
 ```

-Note that gg requires g++ for compilation purposes.
+Note that gg requires g++ and libreadline-dev for compilation purposes.

 ## Backstory